Jerome-Silabs/SE_FAE_team/Zigbee_Green_Power/Applications/ZCR_light_sensor_sink/project_creation.md

 # Create and Configure the new project

+## 1- Create the project:

-- click on "create New Project" button and select the BRD4180A (EFR32MG21A) Hardware as your target.
+Lets start our project from one of the example by clicking on "create New Project" button and select the BRD4180A (EFR32MG21A) Hardware as your target.

 <img src="images/zcrdisplay_001.png" alt="" width="700" class="center">